Are you aware of how much sugar is in your diet?

-For many of us, our western diet is unfortunately high in sugar.
+No doubt you are well aware that the typical western diet is scarily high in sugar.
 But is sugar really an evil substance we should all be avoiding?
 The answer is not a simple yes or no (of course), and this is because not all sugars are the same.

 What is sugar?

 Sugar is a simple carbohydrate that is naturally found in all plants (including cane sugar which is refined into the sugar that gets added to your foods).
-Carbohydrates are a macronutrient that provides your body with energy (the other macronutrients are fats and protein).
+Carbohydrates are one of the categories of macronutrient that provide your body with energy (the other macronutrients are fats and protein).

 How much sugar should you eat?

-Added sugar may be found in fruit juices, fruit juice concentrates, cakes, biscuits, lollies, spreads, syrups etc. Any sugar that is added during cooking or food preparation or added to processed foods during manufacturing is considered added sugar.
+Added or free sugar may be found in fruit juices, fruit juice concentrates, soft drinks, energy drinks, honey, cakes, biscuits, lollies, spreads, jams, syrups etc. Any sugar that is added during cooking or food preparation or added to processed foods during manufacturing is considered added sugar.

-It is not hard to reach 25g of added sugar in a day.
+It is not hard to reach this amount of added sugar in a day.
 Just look at the following regularly consumed food and drink*:

 - Three cups of tea or coffee per day each with two teaspoons of sugar (i.e. 6 teaspoons sugar per day)

-- Two slices of raisin toast (approx 13g sugar)
+- Two slices of raisin toast (approx 3 teaspoons)

-- One tablespoon of jam (approx 13g sugar)
+- One tablespoon of jam (approx 3 teaspoons)

-- Tonic water and other alcohol mixers may contain approx 10g of sugar per standard drink
+- Tonic water and other alcohol mixers may contain approx 3 teaspoons per standard drink

-It is important to note that while the World Health Organisation recommends a reduction in your added sugar intake, there really is no need to include any added sugar to your diet at all (especially in children).
+It is important to note that while the World Health Organisation recommends a reduction in your added sugar intake, there really is no need to include any added sugar to your diet at all.
 You can get all the sugar you need from fruit and vegetables and you will feel better for it.

 Why do you need to limit your intake of added sugar?